arangodb-managed/oasisctl/README.md

 ## Authentication

-Oasisctl uses an authentication token to authenticate with the ArangoGraph Insights Platform.
+oasisctl uses an authentication token to authenticate with the Arango Managed Platform.

 To get such an authentication token, create an [API key](https://cloud.arangodb.com/dashboard/user/api-keys) and run: